AbhishekHandigol/Battleship/README.md

 * Follow the prompts on the screen to choose your mode, place your ships, and fire at your opponent's board.

 ## Features
-* Each player has three ships: the cruiser (A), des
+* Each player has three ships.
-* Awesome feature 2
-* Awesome feature 3
+* The Cheating AI already knows the coordinates of your ship, so it will hit everytime.
+* The Random AI fires randomly at the board.
+* The Hunt-Destroy AI fires randomly until there is a hit.
+Then, it will hit around the coordinate it hit to sink the ship.

 To-do list:
 * Additional input validation